-As founder and owner of Techdesigno, I’ve been striving to help people and businesses transition to the digital world for over 19 years.
-With businesses, we focus on digital online efforts through visual communications, web design and online marketing activities.
-I characterize myself more as a customer relations servicing agent more than any other role in my work because I believe that is the most important aspect of doing business.
-Empathizing and knowing the clients’ wants, needs and desires, and then, following up with meeting or beating their expectation level is what I believe is the key to customer satisfaction.
+As founder and owner of Techdesigno, I’ve been striving to help people and businesses transition to the digital world for over 2 1/2 decades.
+We focus on digital online efforts through visual communications, web design and online marketing activities.
+I characterize myself as a customer relations servicing agent more than any other role in my work because I believe that is the most important aspect of business.
+Empathizing and knowing my client's wants, needs and desires, and working with them to beat their expectations is what I believe is the key to success.

-I am interested in challenging my own artistic, creative and technological knowledge by going beyond what I’m already doing today; to learn and grow.
-There is so much to learn.
-Learning is a life-long process and one should never stop such an endeavor.
+I am interested in challenging myself artistically, creatively and technologically by going beyond what I’m already doing today; in order to learn and grow.
+I work to instill this love of learning in my clients, as a continuous, life-long process.
+One should never stop such an endeavor.

 Greek Philosopher Plato once said, “If a man neglects education, he walks lame to the end of his life.”